 I am a plant ecologist who studies questions at the intersection of community and ecosystem ecology.
-I have investigated how species traits can be used to predict the outcomes of competitive interactions, how plant community composition interacts with ecosystem processes and how ecological knowledge and theory can inform restoration practices.
+I choose projects that are relevant to understanding – and reversing – some of the impacts that human activities have on the environment.
+I have studied the impacts that invasive species have on community composition and ecosystem processes, and how ecological knowledge and theory can inform restoration practices.

 Evolution, heredity, and Ecology (BIO110)